starwit/geo-mapper/README.md

 # SAE geo-mapper

 A SAE stage that maps object locations from camera / pixel space to geo-coordinate space.
-For that it needs to be configured with a number of optical and geometrical camera parameters.
+For that it needs to be configured with a number of optical and geometrical camera parameters.\
+Also adds camera location information to all passing `SaeMessage` messages when corresponding parameters are set.

 ## Setup
 Due to `cameratransform` being stuck on Python 3.11 (due to Pandas 1.x), we need to use pyenv for this repository.